Catel/Catel.Docs/src/vnext/content/reference/Catel.Core/Catel/Runtime/Serialization/Xml/IDataContractSerializerFactory.md

-# IDataContractSerializerFactory
++++
+title = "IDataContractSerializerFactory"
+description = ""
+weight = 20
+generator = "SharpDox.Plugins.Hugo"
++++

 Name|Value
 ---|---
 Assembly|Catel.Core
 Namespace|Catel.Runtime.Serialization.Xml
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Xamarin - Android, Xamarin - iOS

 ```
 public interface IDataContractSerializerFactory
 ```

-Interface defining a factory to create [DataContractSerializer](#) objects for specific types.
+Interface defining a factory to create objects for specific types.

 ## Properties

 ### DataContractResolver

-Gets or sets the DataContractResolver passed in constructor to [DataContractSerializer](#).
+Gets or sets the DataContractResolver passed in constructor to.
 The default value is.

 ### DataContractSurrogate

-Gets or sets the [IDataContractSurrogate](#) passed in constructor to [DataContractSerializer](#).
+Gets or sets the passed in constructor to.
 The default value is.

 ## Methods